-Yeah, we love it when our candy is rock hard and tastes like lemon floor cleaner.
+Yeah, we love rock hard candy that tastes like lemon floor cleaner.

 15. Milk Duds

-Hours after leaving the theater, we're still tonguing Milk Duds off our molars thanks to Hershey's Milk Duds.
+Hours after leaving the theater, we're still tonguing the chocolate and caramel off our molars thanks to Hershey's Milk Duds.

-Cute and colorful, dots look delicious.
+Cute and colorful, these gumdrops look delicious.
 Too bad they're chalky, plastic tasting, and (much like Milk Duds) impossible to get out of your teeth.